-Lisa Cellucci enters her 23rd season as a member of the University of Iowa field hockey team’s coaching staff in 2022-23 and her ninth as head coach.
+Lisa Cellucci enters her 24th season as a member of the University of Iowa field hockey team’s coaching staff in 2023-24 and her 10th as head coach.
 Cellucci, a three-time All-American and member of the U.S. National Team, is the all-time saves leader at Iowa.
-In her 22 years at Iowa, the Hawkeyes have compiled a 268-163 record and have been consistently ranked in the NFHCA top 20.
+In her 23 years at Iowa, the Hawkeyes have compiled a 280-175 record and have been consistently ranked in the top 15 of the NFHCA national rankings.

-Cellucci, who previously worked as the recruiting coordinator, director of the Iowa Field Hockey Camp, and has primarily coached the goalkeepers and defense, has earned back-to-back-to-back Big Ten Coach of the Year honors (2019-21).
-She is the first coach in Big Ten history to accomplish the feat, and she and her staff have earned NFHCA Regional Coaching Staff of the Year honors twice.
+Cellucci earned back-to-back-to-back Big Ten Coach of the Year honors (2019-21), becoming the first coach in Big Ten history to accomplish the feat.
+She and her staff have earned NFHCA Regional Coaching Staff of the Year honors twice.

-In her eight years as head coach, Cellucci has coached:
+In her nine years as head coach, Cellucci has coached:

 - three NFHCA West Region Players of the Year, two Big Ten Player of the Years, two Big Ten Defensive Player of the Years, three Big Ten Offensive Players of the Year and one Big Ten Freshman of the Year